alauri/oracle-tac-apps/orchestrate/README.md

 # Automate service and app configuration

-Under this folder you can find Ansible *roles* that can help you configuring both services and applications rather than doing it on your own.
+Under this folder you can find Ansible *roles* that can help you in configuring both services and applications rather than doing it on your own.

 You just have to specify the remote serves for both database services and